Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Region-Prioritized Optimization Scheme for Gaussian Optimization

-To further accelerate the optimization process, we incorporate visibility culling into the Gaussian Splatting framework.
-The vanilla 3DGS \cite{kerbl20233d} already applies a modified frustum culling technique, which preserves Gaussians with touched tiles during preprocessing.
-The effects of this culling on typical 3DGS and Mini-Splatting models for a specific view are shown in Fig. \ref{fig:culling} (a).
-In this section, we first define Gaussian visibility and subsequently integrate visibility Gaussian culling into the optimization.
+To further emphasize geometric discrimination during optimization, we incorporate occluded Gaussian culling into the 3DGS framework.
+The vanilla 3DGS \cite{kerbl20233d} already employs a modified frustum culling, which preserves Gaussians associated with touched tiles during preprocessing.
+The effects of this culling on typical 3DGS and Mini-Splatting models are illustrated in Fig.~\ref{fig:culling} (a).
+In this section, we first perform visibility identification and subsequently integrate view-dependent culling into the overall optimization framework to reduce the computational overhead associated with model updates.

-\textbf{Gaussian Visibility.} For the $k$th training view, the visibility $V_i^k$ of Gaussian $\cG_i$ can be determined by its importance, derived from the blending weights in \cref{eq:render}.
-Specifically, we first compute Gaussian importance $I_i^k$ for the $k$th view by accumulating blending weights $w_{ij}^k$ of Gaussian $\cG_i$ as $I_i^k=\sum_{j=1}^J w_{ij}^k$, where $J$ represents the total number of rays intersecting $\cG_i$.
-The visibility mask $V_i^k$ is calculated:
+\textbf{{Visibility Identification.}} We explicitly model Gaussian visibility by considering the occlusion relationship between input rays and Gaussian primitives under the point rendering formulation in~\cref{eq:render}.
+Specifically, for the $k$th training view, the visibility $V_i^k$ of a Gaussian $\cG_i$ is derived from its blending weights in~\cref{eq:render} as follows:

-where $\mathbb I$ represents the indicator function, and $\tau$ is a predefined threshold, obtained through the quantile function~\cite{li2023compressing}, with the keep quantile set at 0.99.
-As shown in Fig. \ref{fig:culling}~(b), visibility culling effectively masks more Gaussians than frustum culling, reducing computational overhead while preserving critical visual information.
+where $J$ denotes the total number of rays intersecting $\cG_i$ at the $k$th view, $\mathbb I$ is the indicator function, and $\tau$ is a predefined visibility threshold, obtained through the quantile function~\cite{li2023compressing} with the keep quantile set at 0.99.
+As shown in Fig. \ref{fig:culling} (b), the visibility estimated from this formulation acts as a reliable proxy for geometric relevance.
+Compared to frustum culling, our visibility culling masks a substantially larger set of Gaussians while still preserving critical structural information, thereby reducing computational overhead during optimization.

-\textbf{Precomputed Visibility for Gaussian Optimization.} The calculation of Gaussian visibility is seamlessly integrated with our densification and simplification processes, all anchored by Gaussian importance as a core metric.
-In practice, we compute and update visibility masks for each training view alongside the critical Gaussian identification and the simplification steps in Mini-Splatting.
-Visibility Gaussian culling is activated between iterations 500 and 13K, during which all non-visible Gaussians are excluded in the preprocessing phase of rasterization.
-This approach effectively reduces computational load by focusing only on Gaussians that contribute to the visible scene.
+\textbf{{View-Dependent Culling.}} For each training view, we compute Gaussian visibility to enable view-dependent culling.
+In practice, this computation is seamlessly integrated into the optimization pipeline, forming a unified and rearchitected framework.
+Visibility masks are updated at every training view in conjunction with critical Gaussian identification and redundant Gaussian simplification steps.
+Occluded Gaussian culling is activated between iterations 500 and 13K, during which all non-visible Gaussians are excluded during the preprocessing stage of rasterization.
+By focusing computation solely on Gaussians that contribute to the visible scene, this strategy avoids unnecessary updates and reduces training overhead, thus accelerating optimization progress.